British Society of Perfumers Committee

 Soon after completing my Business Management degree I joined Mercia International (which later became Aromatic Flavours & Fragrances) in 2010.
 My role there started as a basic logistics/customer service role but later developed into a purchasing role.
 I purchased all raw materials for the UK division of the company working alongside colleagues in our Egyptian site located in Alexandria.
 After 5 years at AFF I joined Azelis in January 2016 as a Sales Manager for the Fragrance Ingredients side of the business.
 At Azelis the role was specifically targeted at the Non-UK customer base so much of my time was spent visiting customers within Europe including presenting new ingredients to their perfumery teams.
 I spent 3 years in this sales role before joining Phoenix Aromas in March 2019 as Operations & Purchasing Manager.
 My role within Phoenix is to plan and purchase for the European side of the business working alongside colleagues in the US, Brazil and China.

 I spent a substantial part of my early career at the leading company in the fragrance and flavour industry.
 There, I acquired extensive knowledge of the fascinating world of fragrance.
 I originally trained in science, with an MSc in chemistry.
 So my debut in the fragrance industry was with the world of research and development – synthesising new molecules and testing polymers.
 Very soon after, I moved to the creative side of the business where I developed successful fragrances.
 In 2010, fuelled by entrepreneurial passion, I set up my own business – Parfum Parfait Ltd – where I offer independent fragrance expertise.
 Since then, I have helped numerous businesses launch the fragrances their brand needed.
-I am a consultant member of IFRA, President of the British Society of Perfumers and member of the SCS.
+I am a consultant member of IFRA, past president of the British Society of Perfumers and member of the SCS.
 Today, I am in demand as a corporate consultant, industry expert, and speaker.